Frequently Asked Questions

 All AHNA members have free access to the online archives of the Journal of Holistic Nursing as a benefit of membership.
 All you need is your member number and a few moments to set-up an account on the Sage Publications web site.
 Download instructions for how to access the journal.

-Why don't student and elder members receive the hard-copy Journal of Holistic Nursing?
+Why don't student and senior members receive the hard-copy Journal of Holistic Nursing?

-The decision to go only provide the online version of the Journal of Holistic Nursing (JHN)to elder and student members is two-fold.
-We want to keep these memberships as affordable as possible and we want to protect the envifonment.
-A print version of JHN can be added to these memberships for only $25.
-Please contact the Director of Membership and Network Services at firstname.lastname@example.org for more information.
+The decision to go only provide the online version of the Journal of Holistic Nursing (JHN)to senior and student members is two-fold.
+We want to keep these memberships as affordable as possible and we want to protect the environment.
+A print version of JHN can be added to these memberships for only $30.
+Please contact our Membership Department at firstname.lastname@example.org for more information.

 At the 2009 student/faculty meeting, student members made the decision to stop including hard-copy JHN in student memberships.
 Our students' decision to go paperless helps the environment and is just one of many actions we are taking during the 2010 International Year of the Nurse to support U.N.
 Millennium Development Goal #7 to "Ensure Environmental Sustainability".
 Thank you for helping us light the way to improved environmental health!